openebs-archive/openebs-docs/docs/maya.md

 - Side cars
 - Maya - Node Disk Manager

 The above components are collectively referred to as Maya.
-Control plane components are described in some more details in [the architecture section](/docs/architecture.html#control-plane).
+For more details about the control plane components, see [the architecture section](/docs/architecture.html#control-plane).

 ## MayaOnline

 [MayaOnline](https://www.mayaonline.io) is not part of the control plane of a OpenEBS cluster.
-MayaOnline is the Saas service for connecting OpenEBS clusters to provide a cross-cloud control plane.
-MayaOnline provides a permanent [free tier](https://www.mayaonline.io/freetier) to OpenEBS community.
+MayaOnline is the SaaS service for connecting OpenEBS clusters to provide a cross-cloud control plane.
+MayaOnline provides a permanent [free tier](https://www.mayaonline.io/freetier) to the OpenEBS community.